WiVRn/WiVRn/docs/configuration.md

 How to publish the service over the network, `avahi` or null.

 If set to null, service will not be published and address has to be entered manually on the headset.

+## `openvr-compat-path`
+Default value: unset

+Provides the path to the directory of an OpenVR compatibility tool (such as OpenComposite).

+If unset, WiVRn will autodetect the path of such a tool as usual (see [the SteamVR guide](./steamvr.md)).

+If set to an empty string, it is assumed detection failed ; the OpenVR configuration will not be modified and the pressure-vessel configuration won't be adjusted.